TPFMachine Tutorial 1.1¶

 Fit a PSF model (aka shape model)¶

-uses all clean (noon-blended and non-saturated) source (pixels) to build a shape model of the entire scene.
+PSFMachine uses all clean (noon-blended and non-saturated) source (pixels) to build a shape model of the entire scene.

-This is done using the machine.build_shape_model()
+This is done using the machine.build_shape_model() method that accepts the following parameters:

 machine.build_shape_model(plot=True, flux_cut_off=1)